The Allegory of Good and Bad Government: Disagreements within location

 The frescoes of The Effects of Good Government seem to hold one strong point of debate.
-Whereas some scholars strongly believe that the city depicted is supposed to represent Siena, others believe that it is supposed to be more of metaphor for the city.
-For both of these arguments scholars take their stance from evidence they find within the fresco.
+Whereas some scholars strongly believe that the city depicted is supposed to represent Siena, others believe that it is supposed to be a metaphor for the city.
+For both of these arguments, scholars take their stance from evidence they find within the fresco.
 Some scholars take the depiction of the bell tower and the cathedral with its dome to show that this is indeed Siena.
 They argue that these are depictions of standing Sienese buildings.
-Others yet look to the right of the countryside depiction to the small scene of the port, which includes the name "Telamon".
-This inscription is very small, indeed the depiction of the port itself is small.
-Still though scholars look to this as proof that this scene is meant to accurately depict Siena.
+Others look to the right of the countryside depiction to the small scene of the port, which includes the name "Telamon".
+This inscription is very small, and the depiction of the port itself is small.
+Still, scholars look to this as proof that this scene is meant to accurately depict Siena.
 Other scholars look to the gate, as well as other buildings, pointing out the severe differences and departures between the fresco and reality.
-This evidence to them points to the fact that Lorenzetti meant to depict an ideal city, one that the comparison to Siena could not be missed, but was not to be mistaken for Siena.
+This interpretation points to the fact that Lorenzetti meant to depict an ideal city, one that the comparison to Siena could not be missed, but was not to be mistaken for Siena.